sourander/doc-skeleton/docs/index.md

     mkdocs.yml    # The configuration file.
     docs/
         index.md    # The documentation homepage.
+        index.fi.md # The documentation homepage in Finnish.
         ...         # Other markdown pages, images and other files.